swiftlang/swift/docs/Literals.rst

   var str = "abc"

-Here we have nothing to go on, so instead the type checker looks for a global type named ``StringLiteralType`` in the current translation unit, and uses that type if it is actually a StringLiteralConvertible type.
+Here we have nothing to go on, so instead the type checker looks for a global type named ``StringLiteralType`` in the current module-scope context, and uses that type if it is actually a StringLiteralConvertible type.
 This both allows different standard libraries to set different default literal types, and allows a user to *override* the default type in their own source file.